-By the end of 2005, the general orthopaedists at FOMG had moved on, giving Dr. Dearborn’s already busy joint replacement practice room to grow.
-He added a second physician assistant and launched his own company, John T. Dearborn MD and Associates.
-From 2006 until 2011, the Center for Joint Replacement program continued to grow, earning honors for compassionate, quality care year after year.
+By the end of 2005, the general orthopaedists at FOMG had either retired or gone elsewhere, giving Dr. Dearborn’s joint replacement practice room to grow.
+He added a second physician assistant and launched his own company: John T. Dearborn MD and Associates.
+From 2006 until 2011, the Center for Joint Replacement program continued to grow – earning local, state, and national recognition for compassionate, quality care.
 With the added personnel and margin, Dr. Dearborn’s vision for a comprehensive Institute could now be realized.
-Joining forces with the prior CJR staff and Washington Hospital, Dr. Dearborn launched the Institute for Joint Restoration in November 2011 at Washington Hospital.
-The Institute was housed in the new CJR building, built in part by the philanthropic donations of grateful patients.
-The self-contained Institute brought seamless continuity, from the first office visit, to the brief hospital stay, to the rehabilitation phase, to the semiannual check-ups, all under the same roof.
-In 2013 we completed construction of our new office in Menlo Park, which serves our large Peninsula patient population and has become our primary hub.
+Joining forces with the CJR staff and Washington Hospital, Dr. Dearborn launched the Institute for Joint Restoration in November 2011 at Washington Hospital.
+The Institute is housed in the CJR building, built in part by the philanthropic donations of grateful patients.
+The self-contained Institute brought seamless continuity – from the first office visit, to the brief hospital stay, to the rehabilitation phase and semiannual check-ups – all under the same roof.

 Our Corporate Name

 In 2012, we added the Institute for Joint Restoration to our company name.
 The reason is easy to explain.
-I am a physician first, and a surgeon second.
+We are physicians first, and surgeons second.
 We resist the pressure placed on surgical subspecialists to become mere technicians carrying out a procedure.
 The technical portion of what we do is certainly critical, but we need to remain fully in touch with the purpose behind the procedure – to relieve pain, return function, and restore freedom.
 We are committed to taking care of the entire patient, while recognizing that only God has all the answers.
 Innovative technology, education, counseling, compassion, reverence.
 The right road to a new lease on life.
 We are not just about joint replacement.
 We are in the restoration business.